-and which was incorporated in the volume [van der Waerden, 1983], ran from the article ZAG I (1933) just mentioned, all the way to ZAG 20 which appeared in 1971.
-(Although it is only fair to say that the penultimate paper of the series, ZAG 19, had appeared in 1958.)
-Van der Waerden opened the series this way: "In three preceding articles in the Annalen, I have developed several algebraic and topological notions and methods upon which higher dimensional algebraic geometry may be based.
-The purpose of the present series of papers 'On algebraic geometry' is to demonstrate the applicability of these methods to various problems from algebraic geometry."
+In three preceding articles in the Annalen I have developed several algebraic and topological notions and methods upon which higherdimensional Algebraic Geometry may be based.
+The purpose of the present series of papers 'On Algebraic Geometry' is to demonstrate the applicability of these methods to various problems from Algebraic Geometry.

-We shall skip over the details of this paper as well as over the quick succession of ZAG II (submitted 27 July, 1932/appeared 1933), ZAG III (27 October, 1932/1933), ZAG IV (27 October 1932/1933), and ZAG V (8 October, 1933/1934), in order to get to the historically more significant encounter of van der Waerden with the Italian school of algebraic geometry, and the corresponding ripples in the mathematical literature.
+We skip over the details of this paper as well as over the quick succession of ZAG II (submitted 27 July 1932 / appeared 1933), ZAG III (27 October 1932 / 1933), ZAG IV (27 October 1932 / 1933), and ZAG V (8 Oct 1933 / 1934), in order to get to the histori-